 The event includes 5 exhibits across the coast, daily artist demonstrations, 2 workshops, art sales and a series of public receptions.
 Art enthusiasts can visit the exhibits and attend the many free special events that occur throughout the 10 day event.
-"Many artists from across the region gather and paint alongside the event's invited artists; it is amazing to see the art being created" stated Joe Taylor, President of the Forgoten Coast Cultural Coalition.
-The “Wetroom”, which alternates each year between the Apalachicola Center for History, Culture and Art in Historic Apalachicola and downtown Port St. Joe on Reid Avenue , is always stocked with fresh paintings that the artists deliver daily throughout the event.
+"Many artists from across the region gather and paint alongside the event's invited artists; it is amazing to see the art being created" stated Joe Taylor, Event Chair.
+The “Wetroom”, which alternates each year between the Apalachicola Center for History, Culture and Art in historic Apalachicola and a location in downtown Port St. Joe, is always stocked with fresh paintings that the artists deliver daily throughout the event.

-"America's Great Paint-Out" is coordinated by the Forgotten Coast Cultural Coalition, a non-profit organization established to produce regional multi-community cultural events that improve the quality of life for the coastal area.
-The communities of Mexico Beach, WindMark Beach, Port St. Joe, Cape San Blas, Indian Pass, Apalachicola, Eastpoint, St. George Island, Carrabelle, SummerCamp and Alligator Point have joined forces to produce the most impressive art event seen along the coast.
-Support from both the Gulf and Franklin County Tourist Development Councils as well as Visit Florida has gained the event a national following.
+The Forgotten Coast en Plein Air is coordinated by the Forgotten Coast Cultural Coalition, a non-profit organization established to produce regional multi-community cultural events that improve the quality of life for the coastal area.
+The communities of Mexico Beach, Port St. Joe, Cape San Blas, Indian Pass, Apalachicola, Eastpoint, St. George Island, Carrabelle, and Alligator Point have joined forces to produce the most impressive art event seen along the coast.
+Support from the Gulf and Franklin County Tourist Development Councils, Mexico Beach CDC, and Visit Florida has helped to gain the event a national following.

 A selection of America's finest plein air artists are scheduled to participate in this year's event, please look over our artist list to see the diverse talent.